bdobyns/silver-funicular/api-lambda-mock/Readme.md

       *  AWS acknowledges and supports doing so [Running Arbitrary Executables](http://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/) (for small values of support).
-      * your lambda could kick off an ansible task to do *anything you want* on first execution.
+      * your lambda could even kick off an ansible task or use puppet or chef to do *anything you want* on first execution.
 Or anything else you might fear or desire.

 1. It's helpful to understand the differences between execution of a lambda in different languages